 The WV PERC Project is coordinated by the WV Department of Education, Office of Special Education.
 A State Team provides leadership for the project.
 Team members are:

-Betsy Peterson, Parent Coordinator
+Nancy Cline, Parent Coordinator

 The State Team provides the PERCs with parent-professional team training, information on state and national issues, and technical assistance.
 Federal funds support the coordination of the project from the state level.